On July 14 2012 ComicCon weekend lots of artist and fans are

 Museum San Francisco).

-The Bat-Mania was held
+The Bat-Mania

 in the Cartoon Art Museum's Lobby and Admission was FREE.